Logo

 But on the flip side, we have groups that rely on different types of surveys to gather insights into certain pertinent matters affecting their business.

-For example, marketers rely on surveys to find information on customer satisfaction, and employers use surveys to collect data from employees, and the list goes on and on.
+For example, marketers rely on surveys to find information on customer satisfaction, employers use surveys to collect employee data, and the list goes on and on.

 Whether it’s an audit survey, market research surveys, job satisfaction surveys, or customer feedback surveys, businesses use these surveys to determine their path.